Nihvel/Home-Assistant-Config/config/packages/unified_notification_system/README.md

 ---

 ### **License**

 This project is licensed under the MIT License.

 ---

 ### **Author**

-The initial version of this project (in 2018) was created only for myself @Nihvel after reading @CCOSTAN's config https://github.com/CCOSTAN/Home-AssistantConfig .
+The initial version of this project, back in 2018, was created only for myself @Nihvel when I started to get coinfident with Home Assistant and I started reading how other people were configuring their own HA, in particular, [@CCOSTAN's HA config](https://github.com/CCOSTAN/Home-AssistantConfig).

-I decided to share it with the community because it may help YOU to build your own personal Voice Pipeline for Home Assistant!
+Today I decided to share it with the community because it may help YOU to build your own personal Voice Pipeline for Home Assistant!

 ---